sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 ### Step 2: Display One Country

 To show a single country, all we have to do is include an HTML `<span>` element with the appropriate attributes.
-We could do this right in the markup. ( "fr" is the international two-letter abbreviation for France.)
+We can do this right in the markup, adding a class attribute set to `map-` followed by a two-letter country abbreviation. ( "fr" is the international two-letter abbreviation for France.)

 ``` {.html .numberLines}
 <div id="map">